No results were found...

 👍 Awesome!

 The straightforward approach of this landing page is great.
-The picture fits the message and the bullet points quickly sum up what the reader can expect.
-After signing up, you get redirected to a beautifully designed landing page with the guide content.
-See below:
+The picture fits the message and is very inline with the Instagram aesthetic, and the description clearly describes what the reader can expect.

 🔧 Could be tweaked